christian-marie/sieste/README.md

 * `origin`: the origin you would like to search within
 * `address`: the unique identifier of a source (within an origin)
 * `start`, `end`: unix epoch bounds for search
-* `_float`: used to flag if the datapoints are floats, as opposed to integers (default), as dictacted by the return values in the `simple/source` result
+* `as_double`: used to flag if the datapoints are doubles, as opposed to integers (default), as dictacted by the return values in the `simple/source` result

 The format for output is [time, value] where:

 * time: is the unix timestamp, with extra precision in the form of a real number
 * value: is the value represented.
-Integer, or float if `_float` is flagged.
+Integer, or double if `as_double` is flagged.

 Sample API call: